 - 3.1.1 The academic year runs from 1st August to 31st July.
-Modules that begin before 31st July in a year and end after 1st August will belong to the university academic year in which the module ends. - 3.1.2 An academic calendar will be published annually by the Academic Registrar.
+Modules that begin before 31st July and end after 1st August will belong to the University academic year in which the module ends. - 3.1.2 An academic calendar will be published annually by the Academic Registrar.
 This will include start and end dates for undergraduate and postgraduate semesters.
 The calendar will include dates for the current academic year, plus the following three academic years. - 3.1.3 "Registration" is the activity confirming a student's place on a qualification or module for its full duration. - 3.1.4 "Enrolment" is the annual process through which students formally agree to be a student member of the University for either the whole or part of the academic year, and also agree to abide by the University Regulations, Bye-Laws and their liability for annual fee payments.
-A student may therefore be registered for a qualification but not enrolled in a particular academic year (for instance, if they are on a Leave of Absence).